intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/sharepoint/authcode.md

 ```

 # Token Storage

-Unity provides two options for an access token lifecycle.
+Unity provides two options for the access token lifecycle.

-`session` - Azure access token is associated with a user session.
+- `session` - Azure access token associated with a user session.
-Authentication done each time the user login in to Unity.
+Authentication is performed every time the user logs into Unity.

-`application` -  Azure access token associated with user account (e-mail).
+- `application` -  Azure access token associated with user account (e-mail).
-This mode is recommended when SPNEGO SSO used for web container authentication.
+This mode is recommended when using SPNEGO SSO for web container authentication.
-An Azure authentication code lookups  access token in application cache by user account and do not perform
+An Azure authentication code looks up an access token in application cache by user account and doesn't perform
-Azure round trip when found matching valid (not expired) access token.
-Access tokens remains in application cache
+Azure round trip if matching valid (not expired) access token found.
+Access tokens remain in application cache
-until refresh token expired.
-ForceOAuthPrincipal setting must be configured to true (default) to enable this token storage option.
+until refresh token expired. `ForceOAuthPrincipal` setting must be configured to `true` (default) to enable this token storage option.

 # Create App Registration

 To create App Registration  in Azure Portal for new Unity connector Authorization Code flow:

  - Login to [Azure Portal](https://portal.azure.com) with your domain admin account